em-jones/reference-architectures/README.md

 This is my first time using Kotlin, so please feel invited to offer feedback relevant to code conventions and API use/abuse.

+## Enhancements
+- Stop brute-forcing the change-making
+  - A better solution would be a hash map that is to cache change-making permutations

 ## Dependencies
 - maven
 - JDK 11